sinclairnick/webroute/README.md

 ## Background

-To understand why webroute was developed, we should first look at what is wrong with the JS ecosystem - or any web backend ecosystem, regardless of language.
+To understand why webroute was developed, we should first look at the issues or drawbacks with the current approaches.

 ```ts
 const app = new FrameworkApp();